 Wilton woman denies Livermore robbery charges

 Mar.
-9—LEWISTON — A Wilton woman denied Wednesday that she robbed two people at a Livermore boat launch in October.
+10—LEWISTON — A Wilton woman denied Wednesday that she robbed two people at a Livermore boat launch in October.

 Willow C. Lewis, 20, appeared in 8th District Court with her attorney, Paul Corey, where she pleaded not guilty to two felony robbery charges, each punishable by up to 30 years in prison.